Novactive/Nova-eZPlatform-Bundles/README.md

 ### Use Composer

-Add the following to your composer.json and run `php composer.phar update novactive/ezseobundle` to refresh dependencies:
+Add the following to your composer.json and run `composer require novactive/ezcloudinarybundle` to refresh dependencies:

 ```json
 # composer.json